usethesource/rascal-website/docs/Library/Type.md

 ```

 #### Synopsis

-Determine if the given type is a void.
+Determine if the given type is an void.

 ## function isValueType {#Type-isValueType}